 On May 3, 2021, the Commissioner approved our request to recognize the portion of the Safe Restart Funding earmarked for Fare Increase Relief as regulated revenue for the purposes of price cap reporting during PT5, and to allocate the funding using a drawdown approach.
-Under the funding drawdown approach, actual regulated revenue would be increased each quarter by the lesser of 2.3% or the remaining balance of the Fare Increase Relief.
+Under the funding drawdown approach, actual regulated revenue would be increased each quarter by the lesser of 2.3% of revenue or the remaining balance of the Fare Increase Relief.

-The Group defers differences between the actual revenue and approved regulated revenue.
-At March 31, 2022, the deferred amount was \$6.8 million (March 31, 2021: \$nil).
+The Group defers differences between the recognized IFRS revenue and approved regulated revenue.
+As at March 31, 2023, the deferred amount was \$9.0 million (March 31, 2022: the deferred amount was \$6.8 million).